-In 1946 the French Fourth Republic replaced the French Empire with the French Union - an attempt to assimilate the French colonies into a ‘Greater France’.
+In 1946 the French Fourth Republic replaced the French Empire with the French Union in an attempt to assimilate the French colonies into a ‘Greater France’.
 This was challenged by the Malagasy of Madagascar, who wanted independence within the Union and revolted when their demands were rejected.
-France crushed the uprising, but this and other unrest in the French world - most notably in Indochina - boded ill for the future of the Union.
+France crushed the uprising, but this and other unrest in the French world—most notably in Indochina—boded ill for the future of the Union.

 17 Apr 1946 Syrian Independence▲

 Under pressure from Syrian nationalists, the United Kingdom, and the United States, France completed its military withdrawal from Syria on 15 April 1946.
 Two days later, Syrian President Shukri al-Quwatli declared the independence of the Syrian Republic.